 Stanford In New York

-All students enroll in the New York City seminar, integrating their learning from coursework, the city, and their internship experiences.
+Stanford in New York is a quarter-length program, offering 4 day/week internships tailored to each student's interest.
+All students also enroll in the New York City seminar, integrating their learning from coursework, the city, and their internship experiences.
 In addition, four to five additional electives, reflective of the program focus areas for each quarter, are offered throughout the week.
-Each course draws upon New York City as a learning resource.
+A number of these courses can fulfill Urban Studies requirements.

 The program is open to Urban Studies students during all quarters.
 The fall and spring are particularly good times to attend because of relevant field trips, guest speakers, events and course offerings.
 Though these offerings vary year to year, they tend to be more related to urban issues.